-Another major attraction is the Bosque de los Arboles de Navidad (Christmas Tree Forest), one of the few places in Mexico where one can go and cut his/her own tree.
-The Bosque plants trees such as the “vikingo mexiquense” and the “vikingo canadiense” coming here has become a tradition for many families in the Mexico City area.
+Another major attraction is the Bosque de Los Arboles de Navidad (Christmas Tree Forest), one of the few places in Mexico where one can go and cut his/her own tree.
+The Bosque plants trees such as the “vikingo mexiquense” and the “vikingo canadiense” coming here have become a tradition for many families in the Mexico City area.

 It is a business that was conceived forty years ago as a way to help preserve the forest here as well as benefit economically.
 Visitors come to spend a day in the area and can cut trees only from designated locations.
 Picnicking is permitted with the requirement that no garbage is left behind.